SeismicJulia/Seismic.jl/README.md

 This module provides tools to read, write, process, and plot 3D reflection seismic data.
 The documentation can be found [here](http://seismic.physics.ualberta.ca).

+## Installation
+To use this package you must first install [the Julia programming language](http://julialang.org).
+Once you have Julia you can download and install the Seismic package by typing ```Pkg.add("Seismic")``` on the Julia command line.

 ## Basic usage
 Once you have installed the package you can type `using Seismic` to start using the functions.
 For example